thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 - Ability to repair military buildings on rebel-controlled points
 - Ability to sell non-unlocked guns and items at arms dealer store
 - Initial Player Money mission parameter
+- Defeat faction mission parameter - rebels could defeat any enemy faction altogether by capturing their last outpost so they will be no longer active on the field and launch any attack on rebels, enabled by default
+- Chance for oversized garrison - if aggro is high, there is a chance that garrison will be more populated and better armed
 - Rocket Camera (Game Options)
 - Tune weather and fog options (Environment tab in commander menu)